 - We carefully “roll” the fingerboard edges so that they are smooth, soft and comfortably conform to your hand.

 - Our frets are masterfully beveled with soft rounded ends and individually dressed and polished.

 - We go the extra mile and painstakingly scrape and re-polish each fret on maple fingerboards that are sprayed with a finish.

-- Each Guitar Mill neck is hand-crafted and overseen by Sr. Luthier, Tim Scott, who has been building our necks for over eight of Guitar Mill’s ten years.
+- Each Guitar Mill neck is hand-crafted and overseen by Sr. Luthier, Tim Scott, who has been building our necks for over twelve of Guitar Mill’s fifteen years.